braindynamicslab/tmapper/README.md

 ## Generating simulated data

 We have provided some helper files to help you generate additional trials of simulated data.
-See the script in `code/gen_sim.m` for more details.
+See the script in `code/gen_sim.m` and also [the original paper](https://www.sciencedirect.com/science/article/pii/S1053811922005183) for more details.
 If everything runs fine, you should see the following image:

 ![generated sim data](docs/generated_sim.png)

 ## Dependencies